AkremGomri/Human-Activity-Recognition-using-Video-Classification/README.md

 This project takes its insperation from this [research paper](https://learnopencv.com/introduction-to-video-classification-and-human-activity-recognition/) within the context of a university project at UPEC in Paris.

+We used several techniques and compared them: Simple CNN, CNN + LSTM, Pose Detection, 3D CNN, and the Slow Fusion technique.

 Due date: 03/03/2024

 # Getting Started